fbeltrao/web-api-on-az-func/README.md

 ## Application Insights enrichment

-Application Insights instrumentation can be argumented to include additional information.
+Application Insights instrumentation can be augmented to include additional information.
 In this repo we are adding the cloud role and the application version by registering a ITelemetryIntializer.
 That happens in src/CustomersApi/Startup.cs (`builder.Services.AddApiTelemetryMetadata()`).

-Argumented instrumentation:
+Augmented instrumentation:
 ![enriched-app-insights](./media/ai-enriched-metadata.jpg)

 With this information the Application Map of Application Insights is more readable: